How to Start a Life Coaching Business in 7 Totally Achievable Steps

 2. Pick a Coaching Niche

-It is possible to start a life coaching business without niching down, but by casting a net that’s too wide, you’ll struggle to attract customers who are looking for guidance in a specific niche at specific moments in their lives.
+It’s possible to start a life coaching business without niching down.
+Still, by casting your net too wide, you’ll struggle to attract customers looking for guidance in a specific niche at specific moments in their lives.

-When you niche down before you start a life coach business, you let your audience know that you’re an expert for the exact problem they’re experiencing, which makes them more likely to want to work with you, instead of choosing a general life coach.
+When you niche down, you let your audience know that you’re an expert in the problem they’re experiencing, making them more likely to work with you instead of a general life coach.

 Here are some examples of life coaching niches: